We are no longer accepting applications.

 The Exploring Engagement Fund is seeking arts organizations with innovative ideas and a readiness to take bold steps that will engage new and diverse populations.

 It supports experiments with engagement approaches that may be untried and unfamiliar, and profiles new projects that engage Californians in the arts.
-The rolling deadline has been extended through March 30, 2016, we are no longer accepting applications for the final grant round.
+As of March 30, 2016, we are no longer accepting applications for the final grant round.

 Exploring Engagement Fund projects explore at least two of the three engagement pathways: Who, How, and Where.
 The projects are completely new or an experiment that takes a different approach with an existing project or practice.
 The projects aim to engage new and diverse populations by adding active participation opportunities for participants and/or incorporating the use of nontraditional arts spaces.